September 2025 SL Web User Group

 Next Meeting

-The following notes were taken from the Tuesday, August 5th, 2025 Simulator User Group (SUG) off-week meeting (which I’ll be referring to as the “SUG Leviathan Hour” going forward).
+The following notes were taken from the Tuesday, September 2nd, 2025 Simulator User Group (SUG) meeting.
 These notes form a summary of the items discussed, and are not intended to be a full transcript.
-The notes were taken from my chat log of the meeting and Patera’s video, which is embedded at the end of this article – my thanks to her for providing it.
+They were taken from my chat log of the meeting and the video recording by Pantera, embedded at the end of this summary – my thanks to Pantera for providing it.

 Meeting Overview